Disposable Hospital Supplies Market

 -

-In September 2023, Medtronic received CE Mark approval for its Simplera continuous glucose monitor (CGM), featuring a two-step insertion process, no-fingerstick sensor, and seamless integration with the InPen smart insulin pen, offering personalized, real-time dosing guidance for diabetes management.
+In September 2023, Medtronic received CE Mark approval for its Simplera continuous glucose monitor (CGM), designed with a two-step insertion process and a no-fingerstick sensor.
+The device integrates seamlessly with the InPen smart insulin pen, providing personalized, real-time dosing guidance to enhance diabetes management and patient convenience.

 -

-In May 2023, Indegene announced the expansion of its partnership with ConTIPI Medical, a company specializing in non-invasive, disposable solutions for women with pelvic floor disorders.
-This extended collaboration aims to launch a novel device to the market.
+In May 2023, Indegene expanded its partnership with ConTIPI Medical, a company known for its non-invasive, disposable solutions addressing pelvic floor disorders in women.
+The extended collaboration focuses on bringing a novel medical device to market, reinforcing both companies’ commitment to advancing women’s health innovation.

 Disposable Hospital Supplies Market Segment Analysis

-In this report, the Disposable Hospital Supplies Market has been segmented by Type, Product, End User and Geography.
+In this report, the Disposable Hospital Supplies Market has been segmented by Type, Application, End User and Geography.

 Disposable Hospital Supplies Market, Segmentation by Type